zbraiterman/salesforce-programmable-wallets/README.md

-## Ssalesforce DX Project Setup Information
+## Salesforce DX Project Setup Information

 This is a basic demonstration Salesforce DX Project.
 Using the [SF CLI](https://developer.salesforce.com/tools/sfdxcli) tools, you can deploy